chapel-lang/chapel/doc/rst/language/spec/domains.rst

 types (:ref:`Index_Types`), and
 arrays (:ref:`Association_of_Arrays_to_Domains`).

-The runtime representation of a domain is controlled by its domain map.
+The runtime representation of a domain is controlled by its distribution, see :ref:`Distributions <Chapter-Domain_Maps>`.
-Domain maps are presented in :ref:`Chapter-Domain_Maps`.

 .. _Domain_and_Array_Parallel_Safety: